Material Requirements Planning and Manufacturing Resource Planning difference

 To answer all of these questions, the MRP I use:

-- The Production Master Plan or MPS, which provides independent product demand.
+- The Production Master Plan which provides data on independent product demand.

 - The Material Inventory, which means the amount of raw materials, semi-finished goods and finished products available.